sdietzel/latex-ai2pdf/README.md

 Look at ``ai2pdf.tex`` for a minimal example. ``ai2pdf`` redefines the ``\includegraphics`` command.
 Whenever you include a file that exists with a ``.ai`` extension, Adobe Illustrator is called and the file is exported to PDF.
 You don't need any extra commands in your tex source.
 Just use ``\includegraphics`` as usual.

+``ai2pdf`` uses the file modification date to decide whether the PDF for an AI file needs to be created/updated.
+Only if the PDF file does not exist or the modification date of the AI is newer than the PDF's, Illustrator is called to update the PDF file.

 **Note:** You need to run ``pdflatex`` with the ``--shell-escape`` parameter when compiling.
 Otherwise, the package is not able to execute the ``ai2pdf`` conversion tool from within LaTeX.

 Using in Teams